 Step-by-step instructions for logging into Zoom, and additional Zoom walkthrough information and videos are available on our guide to Zoom: https://library.guilford.edu/zoom.

-We have set up a Canvas integration: you will need to enable Zoom in your course menu from the Settings Navigation page, and then follow these instructions from Zoom on how to set up a meeting through a Canvas course.
-Students will get an email about this, and will be prompted to download Zoom the first time they do this.
+We have set up a Canvas integration: you will need to enable Zoom in your course menu from the Settings Navigation page.
+You can then setup meetings that students can access from within your Canvas course.